 Here are the companies and people that will be representing them:

-Matt is a self-taught Software Engineer and Founder of The Invisible Network.
-He's a Seattle transplant, pizza enthusiast, and bicyclist, and uses he/him pronouns.
-Past projects include Mpls Jr Devs, OMG Transit, and Break The Bubble.
+Matt is a self-taught Software Engineer and Founder of Invisible Network.
+He's a Seattle transplant, pizza enthusiast, bicyclist, and uses he/him pronouns.
+His past projects include Mpls Jr Devs, OMG Transit, and Frozen Pizza Club.

 He is an active contributor to the open source community, and produces the Aurelius Podcast, where industry experts discuss design and product strategy.
 He also helped create the groundbreaking curriculum of a new approach for software development education at Prime Digital Academy.
 Since then he was a freelance architect helping to envision and build prototypes and apps for multiple local companies including Target, Best Buy and Ameriprise Financial.
 He's also started his own business Aurelius, and has been brought on as an architect and software engineering manager at the local Lunch Delivery start-up Foodsby.